-.htaccess files reside in directories that are open for reading but since the filename begins with a dot, Roxen considers it to be a hidden file and thus doesn't send it, at least as long as you configure the directory parsing module in the right way.
+.htaccess files reside in directories that are open for reading but since the filename begins with a dot, Roxen considers them to be hidden files and thus doesn't send them.
+Be sure to not set the wrong value in the directory parsing module.

-The transmission of login name and user id is uuencoded and according to NCSA is roughly as secure as your average telnet connection.
+The transmission of login name and user id is uuencoded and according to NCSA is roughly as secure as your average telnet connection establishment.